Repeated sun exposure is the usual cause of dark spots on the skin, a

+The most common cause of dark spots on skin is excessive sun exposure.
 Cumulative doses of ultraviolet radiation from the sun can result in skin damage and increased pigmentation.

-Post-inflammatory hyperpigmentation is another common factor that produces dark spots on the skin, and this may be brought about by acne, wrong shaving techniques, allergic reaction, or other traumatic injury that causes inflammation and subsequent overproduction of melanin, the brown pigment produced in the skin.
+Post-inflammatory hyper-pigmentation is another common factor that produces dark spots on the skin, and this may be brought about by acne, wrong shaving techniques, allergic reaction, or other traumatic injury that causes inflammation and subsequent overproduction of melanin, the brown pigment produced in the skin.